-The Hub Co-ordinator is qualified to undertake a range of standardised tests with children.
-She can use these assessments to add to and inform teachers' own understanding and assessments of a child.
+We use qualified advisors to undertake a range of standardised tests with children.
+These can be used to add to and inform teachers' own understanding and assessment of a child.

 Although the school can identify special educational needs, and make provision to meet those needs, we do not offer diagnoses.
 Parents are advised to contact their GP if they think their child may have ASD or ADHD or some other disability.